-- When babies whack themselves in the face or head with this toy, it’s going to hurt because of its weight.
+- When babies whack themselves in the face with this toy, it’s going to hurt because of its weight.

-These keys come in different bright colors and they are all attached to a ring.
-The teething toy has a variety of different surfaces your baby will like to chew on.
-The softer parts of the toy will feel great when their gums are really tender, but other times, they’ll like the harder parts of the teether.
+These cute keys come in different bright colors and they’re all attached to a ring.
+There’s a variety of different surfaces your baby will love gnashing on: the softer parts feel great when their gums are tender, but other times, they’ll go for the harder parts.

-Your baby will be able to reach their back teeth with this, as well as the front and middle teeth.
-The ring makes it easy for even younger babies to hold onto this.
+Your baby will be able to reach their back teeth with this, too, as well as the front and middle teeth.
+Plus, the ring makes it easy for even younger babies to hold on.

-You can stick this toy in the refrigerator to give your baby a cooling effect.
+You can stick this in the refrigerator for a while to give your baby an extra cooling effect.

 - The different textures will feel nice on your baby’s gums.

-- Some parents have trouble with it leaking.
+- Some parents have trouble with the keys leaking.

-- Because of all the nooks and crannies on this toy, it can be hard to clean.
+- Because of all the nooks and crannies on this toy, it can be hard to clean thoroughly.

-These are made of ABS plastic which is BPA free.
-The set comes in a cute baby bottle carrying case.
-When your baby gets a little older, it’ll like putting each teether in the case one at a time and dumping them all out when it’s done.
+The ABS plastic they’re made from is nontoxic since it’s BPA-free.
+The set also comes in a cute baby bottle carrying case, so when your baby gets a little older, they can have fun putting each teether in the case one at a time and dumping everything out again.